cleygraf/paas/src/slides.md

 ![w:30 h:30](./../assets/ChatGPT_logo.png)
 <div class="ai">

-it was invented by Linus Torvalds, the same individual who created the Linux operating system.
+Git was invented by Linus Torvalds, the same individual who created the Linux operating system.
 Linus began working on Git in 2005 to address the shortcomings of existing version control systems, especially in the context of managing the development of the Linux kernel.
 He designed Git as a distributed version control system that could handle the complex and collaborative nature of the Linux kernel development process.

 ...
 </div>